What is a Nutsetter? | Types of Nutsetter Skip to content

 Tips for Using Nutsetter

 • If you've tried employing a nut setter to tighten a nut on an extended threaded bolt (e.g., a carriage bolt), you'll have discovered that the nut setter isn't deep enough to permit you to screw the nut all the way.
-To realize perfect results, use an EAB socket adapter and a typical socket.
-It allows you to tighten the nut due to the greater depth completely.
+To achieve optimal results, use an EAB socket adapter and a standard socket.
+It allows you to tighten the nut completely due to the greater depth.

 Compare products